BaiardiLorenzo/srv-unet/README.md

 # SRV-UNet

-This repository contains the implementation of [1].
 It is an architecture comprised with a GAN-based training procedure for obtaining a fast neural network which enable better bitrate performances respect to the H.265 codec for the same quality, or better quality at the same bitrate.

 ## Requirements
 - Installing requirements: `$ pip install -r requirements.txt`
 - [VMAF Pytorch](https://github.com/alvitrioliks/VMAF-torch): Follow the instructions in the repository to install the VMAF metric for PyTorch.